Ossian-Bodin/MNXB11-project/README.md

 The [datasets](datasets) folder contains open data from SMHI and a README.md with further information about it.

-We have included a basic Makefile here which should be familiar to you.
-It follows the same project structure that we have been using in the course.
-When you add a new translation unit to the project, you have update the dependencies in the Makefile.
+The `Makefile` can be used to compile the source files.
+If you create a new source file that will be used in `main.cxx` you will need to add it as a dependency of the `main` target.

 By default, the `all` target will be run which
 - Compiles any `.cxx` files in the `src/` directory into object files